 Secondly, not only does the King James Bible render this word as "sweet SAVOUR" in Genesis 8:21 and the other passages but so also do the following Bible versions: Tyndale 1534 (he translated Genesis before his death), Coverdale 1535, The Great Bible 1540, Matthew's Bible (John Rogers) 1549, Bishops' Bible 1568, the Douay Rheims 1610, the Geneva Bible 1587 -"And the Lorde smelled a swete sauoure.", the Revised Version 1881 - "And the LORD smelled the sweet savour", the Lesser Bible 1853, Darby 1890, American Standard Version 1901, the Jewish Publication Society (JPS) 1917, the Hebrew Publishing Company 1936, Webster's 1833, Douay 1950, Lamsa's 1933 translation of the Syriac Peshitta, World English Bible, Hebrew Names Version, The Word of Yah 1993, KJV 21st Century Version 1994, the Third Millennium Bible 1998, God's First Truth 1999, Sacred Scriptures Family of Yah 2001, Bond Slave Version 2009, the Jubilee Bible 2010, Hebraic Transliteration Scripture 2010 (Yerusha Shen) and the Biblos Interlinear Bible 2012 - "And smelled the LORD a sweet savor".

-Thirdly, a very important connection is lost in the modern versions when they refer to the Old Testament sacrifices like that in Genesis 8:21 as a "pleasing aroma" (NIV) or "a soothing aroma" (NKJV, NASB) instead of a "sweet savour", and how they all point to Christ as the ultimate sacrifice.
+Thirdly, a very important connection is lost in the modern versions when they refer to the Old Testament sacrifices like that in Genesis 8:21 as a "pleasing aroma" (ESV, NIV) or "a soothing aroma" (NKJV, NASB) instead of a "sweet savour", and how they all point to Christ as the ultimate sacrifice.

 In Ephesians 5:2 in the King James Bible we read: "And walk in love, as Christ also hath loved us, and hath given himself for us an offering and a sacrifice to God for A SWEETSMELLING SAVOUR."
 The King James Bible consistently refers to the O.T. sacrifices as God SMELLING a "sweet savour" and to Christ as their ultimate fulfillment as a "sweetsmelling SAVOUR".